Ivan Fyodorovich Karamazov: Nihilism

 Dostoevsky uses Ivan as an embodiment of 19th century nihilism.
 This philosophy was spreading throughout Russia's youth at this time, and it is clearly portrayed in this novel and Ivan Turgenev's Fathers and Sons.
 Nihilism, in brief, is a rejection of God, immortality, and morals/authority leaving one to believe life is completely meaningless and that one can do whatever they please.
 Ivan comes off as a typical nihilist, but around his brother, Alyosha, he opens up more about why he rejected Christian doctrine.

 'Everything is Permitted'

 The phrase, 'Everything is Permitted' becomes a mantra for the entire book and Ivan's philosophical beliefs.
-Despite his bold claim Ivan does not fail to point out other's moral wrongs.
+Despite his bold claim Ivan does not fail to point out others' moral wrongs.
 Alyosha recognizes his brother's internal turmoil by saying, "Ah, Mishka, he (Ivan) is a stormy soul.
 His mind is held captive.
 There is a great and unresolved thought in him.
 He's one of those who don't need millions, but need to resolve their thought."

 Ivan, in short, cannot recognize Christ because he can not reconcile with innocent suffering, and he does not believe anyone is worthy of bringing eternal harmony.
 This philosophical struggle drives him mad with guilt, to the point of delirium and brain fever, because of his guilt and inability to truly deny virtue or fully accept Christ.